remmmi/WooCommerce-Cart-REST-API/NEXT_CHANGELOG.md

 * REST API: Avatars only return if requested now when using the login endpoint.
 * REST API: Store API now returns array of CoCart versions installed not just the core version.
 * Plugin: Text domain a.k.a the plugin slug, has changed from `cart-rest-api-for-woocommerce` to `cocart-core`.
 This affects any translations including custom.
 If you did a custom translation you will need to rename the text domain to match.
+* Product meta will not return by default.
+To improve security and prevent PII from exposure, meta must now be whitelisted instead using the new filter `cocart_products_allowed_meta_keys`.

 ## Changes